 Tablelands Trail in Gros Morne National Park.

 Back in August 2022, I made my way over to Newfoundland for the first time.
-After four days of backpacking on the Long Range Traverse, a couple of days hiking Rockcut Twillingate Trails, and exploring other parts of “The Rock,” it was almost time to take the ferry back to Nova Scotia.
+After four days of backpacking the Long Range Traverse, a couple of days hiking Rockcut Twillingate Trails, and exploring other parts of “The Rock,” it was almost time to take the ferry back to Nova Scotia.
 Before heading across, I drove back to Gros Morne National Park with plans to explore the short and sweet Tablelands Trail.
-Keep reading to find out more.
+Keep reading to see how it went.

 This post includes affiliate links.
 If you purchase through one of the links, I may receive a percentage of the sale at no extra cost to you.
 Thanks for your support!

-About Tablelands Trail — Walking on the Earth’s Mantle
+About the Tablelands Trail — Walking on the Earth’s Mantle

 • Save